lqc/thinkcspy/source/iteration.rst

 .. admonition:: Choosing between ``for`` and ``while``

-   Use a ``for`` loop if you know the maximum number of times that you'll need to execute the body before you start the loop.
+   Use a ``for`` loop if you know, before you start looping, the maximum number of times that you'll need to execute the body.
    For example, if you're traversing a list of elements, you know that the maximum number of loop iterations you can possibly need is "all the elements in the list".
    Or if you need to print the 12 times table, we know right away how many times